LMS Elearning Workplace training

 The vast majority of LMSs have pre-installed reporting features, comprising everything from user engagement, compliance, and performance to assessment completion rates and progress monitoring.

-However, you will need to decide which reporting features will be most useful to your organization and explore the options for customizable reporting.
+However, you will need to decide which LMS reports are most useful to your organization and explore the options for customizable reporting.
 For example, managers and eLearning professionals might like to set up auto-generated weekly reporting to track their team’s progress.

 They might want to know how long people spend on a particular course, how many attempts it takes to pass an assessment, how often they log in, and how different users rank against each other.